ITV/scala-pact/README.md

 # Scala-Pact
-A library for generating Consumer Driven Contract files in Scala projects following the PACT standard using [ScalaTest](http://www.scalatest.org/).
-Includes supporting tools that use Pact files to verify and stub services.
+A Consumer Driven Contract testing library for Scala and [ScalaTest](http://www.scalatest.org/) that follows the [Pact](https://docs.pact.io/) standard.

 Scala-Pact is intended for Scala developers who are looking for a better way to manage the HTTP contracts between their services.